 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the regional body for the accreditation of degree-granting higher education institutions in the southern states.
 It serves as the common denominator of shared values and practices among the diverse institutions in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, and Latin America and other international sites approved by the SACSCOC Board of Trustees that award associate, baccalaureate, master’s, or doctoral degrees.

 Reaffirmation of accreditation occurs every ten years, with an interim report due every five years.
-Tulane's accreditation was last reaffirmed by SACSCOC in 2011.
-As part of this process, Tulane submitted a compliance certification report demonstrating compliance with The Principles of Accreditation, as well as a Quality Enhancement Plan (QEP) that addresses a focused topic or issue related to enhancing student learning.
-Tulane recently submitted its 2018 Fifth-year Interim Report (FYIR) in March 2018.
+Tulane's accreditation was last reaffirmed by SACSCOC in 2011 and the Fifth-Year Interim Report process was completed in 2018.
+As part of the decennial reaffirmation process, Tulane must submit a compliance certification report demonstrating compliance with The Principles of Accreditation, as well as a Quality Enhancement Plan (QEP) that addresses a focused topic or issue related to enhancing student learning.
+Tulane submitted its most recent compliance certification report in Fall 2021 and completed its on-site review in Spring 2022.
 For questions about the reaffirmation process, please contact the Office of Assessment and Institutional Research at firstname.lastname@example.org or (504) 247-1231.